jennatuckerdeveloper/Design_Patterns_In_JavaScript/Classic OOP Design Patterns/NOTES.md

+22 Gang of 4 Patterns and 1 extra from Allen Holub

+5 done ->

 I think that one of the core concepts in OOP in Java is coding abstract methods and classes.
 I think that Luke did something like this...
 I bet I could recreate that still.
 So you create an abstract class with an abstract method.